ole-kristian-rudjord/ole-kristian-rudjord/README.md

 # 👨‍💻 Projects
 ## [EloShapes.com](https://www.eloshapes.com/) &nbsp;<sub><sup>(Jan.
 2022 - present)</sub></sup>
-EloShapes, a website for comparing over 500 gaming products, attracts more than 200,000 visits from over 75,000 unique monthly users.
+EloShapes is a website for comparing over 700 gaming products that attract more than 200,000 visits from over 80,000 unique monthly users.
 Development started in January 2022, only having a basic knowledge of HTML and CSS, serving as a platform for deepening my understanding of JavaScript, Java (Spring Boot), and MongoDB.

 Motivated by a growing passion, I transformed this project into a user-centric website.
 Following my first year at university, I dedicated the entire summer to enhancing my skills, culminating in the launch on August 22, 2022, and receiving over 6,500 visits on its debut day.